 If you have a driving licence, you must tell the licensing agency that you have been diagnosed with MS as it is a 'notifiable' condition.

 In England, Scotland or Wales you need to tell the DVLA (Drivers and Vehicle Licensing Agency).
 If you live in Northern Ireland you need to inform the DVA (Driver and Vehicle Agency).
 They will send a questionnaire to assess any impact of MS on your driving performance, and may need to contact your doctor about your condition.
 If there is no medical reason to prevent driving, you will be allowed to keep your licence.
-Your licence may be changed to a short-term medical driving licence which will need to be renewed every three years.
-If you need to drive medium-sized vehicles such as minibuses (category D1) let the DVLA or DVA know this straight away as category D1 vehicles are not automatically added to medical driving licences.
+Your licence may be changed to a short-term medical driving licence which will need to be renewed every three to five years.
+If you need to drive medium-sized vehicles such as minibuses (category C1 and D1) let the DVLA or DVA know this straight away.
+This is because category C1 and D1 vehicles are not automatically added to medical driving licences and there may be a delay before these vehicle types are added back on to your licence.

 You will also need to tell your car insurance provider about your MS as it will be a requirement in the terms and conditions of your policy.

 If you need adaptations to the controls of your car, the law requires that you inform the DVLA about this.
 Your driving license will need to be updated with the codes specific to the type of adaptations you have installed.
-You may also want or need advice or driving lessons in using any new controls.
+You may also want or need advice or driving lessons in using any new controls as some types of controls require passing specific driving tests.

 DVLA (Drivers and Vehicle Licensing Agency) - information for drivers with a medical condition in England, Scotland or Wales